5zig-reborn/5zig-fabric/README.md

     * Click on `Restart Now`.
 4. If everything went correctly, The 5zig Mod should now load and the "unpatched" 5zig file should be deleted from your `mods` folder.

+## Credits
+Special thanks to @modmuss50 on [Fabric's Discord](https://discord.gg/v6v4pMv) for helping us figure out a way to load 5zig on Fabric.